|

 centre.
 The Greenhouse on Bethel Street is a gay-friendly organic cafe with an

-interesting array of books, magazines and cards; Bookmark on Unthank Road is a
+interesting array of books, magazines and cards.

 Norwich is under two hours away from London Liverpool Street by Anglia Railways.